 - Parking Lot, Toll Plaza, Mining and Quarrying

 - Bullion if consideration exceeds Rs.
 2 lakhs or Jewellery if consideration exceeds Rs.
 5 lakhs.
-(Or on any amount which is received in cash)
+(Or on any amount received in cash)

 - Sale of Cars (New and Old) when sale is above Rs.
 10 lakhs.